Twisted Sister

-The band briefly reunited in the late 1990s before more permanently reforming in 2003.
-The band released two more albums: Still Hungry (2004), a rerecording of their third album, and the Christmas album, A Twisted Christmas (2006).
-Following Pero's death in 2015, the band embarked on a farewell tour and broke up again after completing the tour in 2016.
+During the late 1990s and early 2000s, the band played a series of one-off shows before reuniting more permanently in 2003.
+They released two more albums, Still Hungry (2004), a re-recording of their third album, and a Christmas album, A Twisted Christmas (2006).
+Following Pero's death in 2015, the band embarked on a farewell tour and subsequently separated again after completing the tour in 2016.
+They announced another reunion in September 2025.

-Although Twisted Sister is often regarded as glam metal due to its use of makeup, Snider considers the term to be inappropriate.
-Twisted Sister is also ranked No. 73 among VH1's 100 greatest artists of hard rock.
+Twisted Sister was ranked at No. 73 on VH1's list of "100 greatest artists of hard rock".